IT Outsourcing and Offshoring: Choosing the Right Partner in the Era of Digital Transformation

 Finally, outsourcing and offshore development projects are efficient during different periods of time.
 Outsourcing is more efficient for quick scaling and satisfying temporary workforce needs.

-An offshore development center allows you to scale your business and is perfect for those companies that require full-time employee involvement.
-By launching an ODC with a few employees, you can expand your business by adding new roles, while entrusting a hiring process to your ODC setup partner.
+An offshore development center allows you to scale your business and is perfect for companies requiring full-time employee involvement.
+By launching an ODC with a few employees, you can expand your business by adding new roles, while entrusting the hiring process to your ODC setup partner.

 Understanding Offshore Development Center Approach

-Most people view offshore outsourcing as being good for long-term cooperation.
-For such projects, an offshore development center means reduced administrative costs, flexible project scaling, cost-effective infrastructure, and other benefits.
+Most people view offshore outsourcing as beneficial for long-term cooperation.
+For such projects, an offshore development center offers reduced administrative costs, flexible project scaling, cost-effective infrastructure, and other benefits.

 If you’re new to the ODC approach, you should read our dedicated material ‘’What is an offshore development center?’’ where we outline its benefits, challenges, and present a 5-step guide to ODC setup.